 Kalina Panayotova is a software engineer living and working in Silicon Valley.
 Her career path has led her through three countries, multinational corporations and tiny startup companies.
 She loves good ideas and solving problems through technology.

-Dr. Mikhail “Misha” Matz is an Associate Professor at the Department of Integrative Biology in the University of Texas at Austin.
+Mikhail “Misha” Matz is a Professor at the Department of Integrative Biology, The University of Texas at Austin.
 Misha and his lab members work on coral reefs in Florida, Micronesia, and Australia.
 They use state-of-the-art genomic tools to track how reef-building corals adapt to their local habitat and to climate change.
-Their papers have been cited in over 8,000 scientific publications.
+Their papers have been cited in over 15,000 scientific publications.

-Gamble Nelkin is COO at Geneva Fine Art Supply and a former educator with years of experience in curriculum development and school administration.
+Gamble Nelkin is a Project Manager at BigCommerce, Austin and a former educator with years of experience in curriculum development and school administration.
 She founded One English, an American school in Beijing, China, which became profitable within its first year of operations.
 She has a B.A. in International Development from American University.

-Jane Nurse is an enterprising human ecologist.
+Jane Nurse is an enterprising human ecologist, currently an Environmental Compliance Officer at Renegade Rum, Grenada.
 She has been a climate justice activist in the UNFCCC and has worked as sustainability change agent for various NGOs, Swansea University and the World Bank.
 As a former Chevening and Shelby Davis United World College Scholar, she holds a Masters in Environmental Law and Sustainable Development from the School of Oriental and African Studies, University of London and a Bachelor in Human Ecology from the College of the Atlantic, ME.

 John Raymond, CEO and founder of ImpactLab has over twenty years' experience innovating in K-12 education and technology from teaching to program design to for-profit enterprise.
 He has significant experience in bootstrapping startups, developing and executing strategy (partnerships, breaking into new territories), product development and product design, public speaking and streamlining operations.